-Clinical psychologists work in both academic institutions and health care settings such as clinics, hospitals, community mental health centers, and private practice.
+Clinical psychologists work in both academic institutions and health care settings such as clinics, hospitals, community mental health centers, and private practices.
 Many clinical psychologists focus their interests on special populations such as children, minority groups, or the elderly.
-Others focus on treating certain types of problems such as phobias, eating disorders, or depression.
-Opportunities in clinical psychology are expanding relative to populations that have not been served well in the past: children, families, the elderly, inmates, inner-city residents, ethnic groups, and rural dwellers.
-These opportunities exist in clinics, in other human service settings, and in private practice.
+Others focus on treating certain types of problems, such as anxiety, eating disorders, or depression.
+Opportunities in clinical psychology are expanding relative to populations that have not been served well in the past: children, families, the elderly, inmates, ethnic groups, and rural dwellers.
+These opportunities exist in clinics, in other human service settings, and in private practices.

 People with master's and bachelor's degrees may not independently practice psychology.
 They may, however, work in clinical settings under the direction of a doctoral-level psychologist.
 In some cases this work could include testing or supervised therapy.

 For further information in this area, please refer to any of the following websites: www.div12.org/, www.divisionofpsychotherapy.org/, www.clinicalchildpsychology.org/, www.abct.org/Home/

 Community Psychologyplus or minus